MicrosoftDocs/ATADocs/ATPDocs/atp-role-groups.md

 ## Accessing the workspace management portal

-Access to the workspace managememt portal (portal.atp.azure.com) can only be accomplished by an Azure AD user who has the directory role of global administrator or security administrator.
+Access to the workspace management portal (portal.atp.azure.com) can only be accomplished by an Azure AD user who has the directory role of global administrator or security administrator.
 After you enter the portal, you can create the different workspaces.
-For each workspace, the Azure ATP service will create three security groups in your Azure Active Directory tenant: Administrators, Users, Viewers.
+For each workspace, the Azure ATP service creates three security groups in your Azure Active Directory tenant: Administrators, Users, Viewers.

 > [!NOTE]
 > Access to the Azure ATP workspace portal is only granted to users within Azure AD security groups for that workspace, and global admins and security admins.